spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

 **Please note that an `Exceeding` assessment for the performance factor does not guarantee a promotion.
 While the performance factor is a consideration, there are several considerations that are reviewed when evaluating promotion readiness.
 Please work with your manager to align expectations.**

-### Expected Distribution Performance/Growth Company-Wide
+### Expected Distribution Performance/Growth Potential Company-Wide

 Performance:
 - **Developing**: 10-15%, not yet meeting all of the expectations
 - **Performing**: 60-65%, “on track” and meeting expectations
 - **Exceeding**: 25%, consistently surpasses the demands of their current role

-Growth:
+Growth Potential:
 - **Developing**: 10-15%
 - **Growing**: 60-65%
 - **Exceeding**: 25%

 ### The Performance Factor

-While the primary objective of the performance axis of the Performance/Growth Matrix is to calibrate team member performance, this axis of the matrix also directly impacts the [Performance Factor](/handbook/total-rewards/compensation/compensation-review-cycle/#performance-factor), which is a determining factor in the annual compensation review.
+While the primary objective of the performance axis of the Performance/Growth Potential Matrix is to calibrate team member performance, this axis of the matrix also directly impacts the [Performance Factor](/handbook/total-rewards/compensation/compensation-review-cycle/#performance-factor), which is a determining factor in the annual compensation review.
 Please reference the [Total Rewards Performance Factor page](/handbook/total-rewards/compensation/compensation-review-cycle/#performance-factor) for more detail on compensation impact.

 ### Measuring Performance